Reading30 min read·Module 1High exam weight

 Request Phase:

-2. STS validates the request against trust policy
+2. STS validates the request against the trust policy

 3. STS returns temporary credentials